adrian-blockchain/Trash-Tag-decentralized-application/README.md

 ### What's the problem?

-Wild pollution is a common problem in devlopped and in-developpement countries.
-This kind of pollution lead to a destruction of natural ecosystem and can be a source of potential desease.
-Plastic pollution in water supplies is responsible of the onset of desease such as cholera, diarrhea and dysenterie.
-The problem is that is very hard to fight against this kind of pollution because it’s very expensive to paid people to clean up natural areas.
+Wild pollution is a common problem in developed and in-developpement countries.
+This kind of pollution lead to a destruction of natural ecosystem and can be a source of potential disease.
+Plastic pollution in water supplies is responsible for the onset of disease such as cholera, diarrhea and dysentery.
+The problem is that it is very hard to fight against this kind of pollution because it’s very expensive to paid people to clean up natural areas.

 ### How can technology help?